shoh-dev/fcnui/README.md

 ### cli

-The `cli` package is a Dart-based CLI tool that streamlines the process of working with fcnui.
+The `cli` package is a Dart-based CLI tool that streamlines the process of working with `fcnui`.
 It contains all the necessary commands to initialize a project, add new components.

 ### fcnui_base

-The `fcnui_base` package is the heart of fcnui.
+The `fcnui_base` package is the heart of `fcnui`.
 Written in Dart (Flutter), it provides developers with a comprehensive set of dependencies.

 ### registry

-The `registry` package is a Flutter application designed for testing fcnui components individually.
+The `registry` package is a Flutter application designed for testing `fcnui` components individually.
 This app serves as a visual playground where developers can explore and interact with each component in isolation.
 By including the `fcnui_base`, the registry ensures that components are thoroughly tested and ready for integration into real-world projects.

 ### ui

-The `ui` package is a Next.js application that complements fcnui.
-It provides an API for all the components in JSON format, enabling seamless integration with the `cli` tool.
+The `ui` package is a `Next.js` application that complements `fcnui`.
+It provides an `API` for all the components in `JSON` format, enabling seamless integration with the `cli` tool.

-[//]: # (## Documentation Website)

-[//]: # ()
-[//]: # (Explore the comprehensive documentation for fcnui on the [FlutterCN Docs website]&#40;https://fluttercn.shoh.dev&#41;.
-This website serves as a central hub for all documentation related to the project, including installation guides, component usage instructions, API references, and more.)

-[//]: # ()
-[//]: # (Whether you're a beginner getting started with fcnui or an experienced developer looking for detailed information on specific components, the FlutterCN Docs website has you covered.
-Dive deep into the world of Flutter development with fcnui and unleash the full potential of your applications.)

-[//]: # ()
-[//]: # (Visit [fluttercn.shoh.dev]&#40;https://fluttercn.shoh.dev&#41; to access the documentation and accelerate your Flutter development journey!)

 ## Getting Started

-To get started with fcnui, follow these steps:
+To get started with `fcnui`, follow these steps:

-1. **Install fcnui**:
+1. **Install `fcnui`**:
     - Install `fcnui` as a Dart global dependency by running the following command:

     ```bash